Saturday, October 14, 2023

 For comparison, let's look at three photos from two nearby oak woods.
 This first woods has not had the benefit of fire:

-The fall understory is mostly slow-growing maple seedlings, a few years old.
+Here the fall understory is mostly slow-growing maple seedlings, a few years old.
 Most of them will die from the competition.
-But a few, like those straight, skinny trunks here and there, will continue to completely shade out any oak reproduction and most of the oak flora and fauna.
-It's increasingly too dark for the ecosystem that was here.
+But a few, like those straight, skinny trunks in the background, will continue to completely shade out any oak reproduction and most of the oak flora and fauna.
+It's already too dark for the rich ecosystem that was here - and getting gloomier.
 The red oaks, like that large dark trunk to the left, and the white oaks, like that ghostly large trunk in the distant center, will be the last of their kind here, unless good care for biodiversity arrives.

 Nearby is a woods that has had some minimal restoration.
 It's been burned, as indicated by the blackened stump and by the fact that the older maple seedlings have been burned off.

 Mostly bare ground.
-The dark tree on the right is a red oak.
-The pale tree in the center is a white oak.
-They have long been without the fire that oaks woods need.
+The fires here haven't done much good.
+Relics of the past, the dark-barked tree on the right is a red oak, and the pale tree in the center is a white oak.
+Every year their acorns die in the dark.
 The skinny, young trees are again maples.
-Despite the relatively mild, low-creeping fires, the oaks will not reproduce under the maples.
-Many trees would need to be thinned (or impractically more intense fire conducted) for this ecosystem to start to recover its natural biodiversity.
+Despite the mild, low-creeping fires, the oaks will not reproduce under the maples.
+Many trees would need to be thinned (or hotter fires conducted) for this ecosystem to start to recover its natural biodiversity.
 For more on oak woods conservation, see Re-discovering Oak Woodlands and Blunt Answers to Nine Questions about Saving Oak Woodlands.

 Now, for the fun of it, back to the happiness of Somme Woods.
 Increasingly, it's a rollicking fine woods.
 More and more people are appreciating how special it is.

 In the photo above, Short's Aster is joined by Showy Goldenrod, a rare plant in today's woodlands.
 Years ago, only a few survived on the edges of old fields here.
-Now it's reclaiming its place in the open woodlands, recovering thanks to controlled burns and the hard work of stewards thinning over-stocked trees.
+Now it's reclaiming its place in the open woodlands, recovering thanks to controlled burns and the hard work of stewards thinning over-stocked trees - and gathering and broadcasting rare seeds.

-The seeds of this rare Puccoon remind us that collecting and broadcasting them throughout good habitat is a crucial part of the Somme Plan.
-When we started, Somme Woods had perhaps a dozen plants, all in one small area.
-Now they're spread by the thousands over hundreds of acres.
+A better look at the rock-hard seeds of this rare Puccoon.
+Collecting and broadcasting all these seeds throughout good habitat is a crucial part of the Somme Plan.
+When we started, Somme Woods had perhaps a dozen puccoon plants, all in one small area.
+Now they're spread by the thousands over more than one hundred acres.
 Yes, good.

 To some people perhaps, the "fall flora" refers just to plants in bloom.
 But we're at least equally inspired by the richness of seeds. :